 Last month, the ABPI released a much-in-demand document: The Working with Patients and Patient Organisations sourcebook.
 It is a soothing balm for those organisations in 2019, who whether through accident or fear, remain patient-shy.
 It sets out a thorough and accessible foundation for collaborations between patient advocates and pharmaceutical organisations.

-A balm, and perhaps a nail in the coffin for organisations who refuse to work with patients.
+A balm, and perhaps a long awaited carrot on a stick for those organisations who have so far refused to work with patients.
 But then I would say that; I’m a patient.
 The common culprits cited against collaboration are dispatched with ease: ‘we don’t have the know-how to interact with patients’, ‘the ABPI code isn’t clear on what’s allowed’, ‘we don’t know how to define patient collaboration’.

 A sympathetic ally